KabirDas007/GameHangman/README.md

 <br>
 Game Rules:
 1. The user starts with 3 warnings and 6 guesses.
-2. If the user inputs anything besides an alphabet (symbols, numbers), tells the user that they can only input an alphabet.
+2. If the user inputs anything besides an alphabet (symbols, numbers), tell the user that they can only input an alphabet.
   	a.
 If the user has one or more warning left, the user should lose one
 	warning.
 Tells the user the number of remaining warnings.<br>